FREDRICKKYEKI/dsc-Phase-3-project/README.md

 ├── README.md <- The top-level README for reviewers of this project ├── index.ipynb <- Narrative documentation of analysis in Jupyter notebook ├── presentation.pdf <- PDF version of project presentation
+├── notebook.pdf <- PDF version of the notebook
 └── images <- Both sourced externally and generated from code
 ```